noJokesCoder/304_bus_bot/Readme.md

 A Telegram bot that helps users quickly find departure times for bus #304 running between Zwolle and Apeldoorn (Netherlands).
 The bot fetches real-time data from the official RRReis website using Selenium automation.

-A Telegram bot that helps users quickly find departure times for bus #304 running between Zwolle and Apeldoorn (Netherlands).
-The bot fetches real-time data from the official RRReis website using Selenium automation.

 ## Features

 - Real-time bus departure times